 Leroy Sane: Bayern Munich agree £54.8m fee for Man City forward

-German set to sign five-year deal at Bayern after rejecting new contract at Man City
+German to sign five-year deal at Bayern after rejecting contract at Man City

 By Sky Sports News